Vin-Okumu/Climate-Change-Indicators/README.md

 The model exhibited high sensitivity (recall) for detecting DED cases but struggled to correctly classify non-DED cases due to class imbalance.

+#### Prediction on New Data

+The model was applied to new patient data, generating individual predictions and probabilities for each patient.
+The predicted probability values provided insight into the confidence level of the model's classification.

+## Discussion

+The Random Forest model demonstrated strong predictive capability for DED, particularly in identifying positive cases (high recall).
+However, the low recall for non-DED cases indicated a class imbalance issue.
+This could be addressed through:

+**SMOTE** (Synthetic Minority Over-Sampling Technique) to balance the dataset.

+**Threshold tuning** to reduce bias toward predicting DED.

+**Alternative models** such as Gradient Boosting or Logistic Regression for improved class balance.

+The model’s high recall for DED cases suggests it could serve as a valuable screening tool for early diagnosis and intervention, but improvements are needed to enhance its ability to identify non-DED cases accurately.

+## Conclusion

+This analysis, implementing a Random Forest model to predict Dry Eye Disease (DED) using clinical and demographic data, cretaed a disease model capable of achieving high recall for DED cases.
+However, while it highlights the model's potential for early diagnosis, improvements in handling class imbalance are necessary to enhance overall classification performance.
+Further model tuning and exploration of alternative machine learning approaches could refine the model's accuracy and generalizability.

+## Proposed Next Steps
+- Improve classification of non-DED cases through class balancing techniques.

+- Explore other machine learning models (e.g., XGBoost, Logistic Regression).

+- Incorporate additional clinical features for better predictive power.

 *The dataset used in this analysis is hosted on [**Kaggle**](https://www.kaggle.com/code/vincentokumu/dry-eye-disease-modeling?select=Dry_Eye_Dataset.csv)*